tonikelope/coronapoker/docs/SECURITY.md

 ### 2.1 Genesis deck

-The 52 cards are mapped deterministically to Curve25519 points:
+The 52 cards are mapped deterministically to **Ristretto255** group elements:

-- For each card, an x-coordinate candidate is seeded as `SHA-256("CORONAPOKER_CARD_" || index) mod p`, then incremented (try-and-increment) until it lands on the curve.
+- For each card index a 64-byte seed is computed as `SHA-512(CARD_LABEL_PREFIX || index)`.
-- The resulting point is multiplied by the cofactor (×8) so it lands in the prime-order subgroup ([`CryptoSRA.java`](../src/main/java/com/tonikelope/coronapoker/CryptoSRA.java) — `getGenesisDeck`).
+- The seed is mapped into the group with the RFC 9496 hash-to-group map (Elligator 2), producing a canonical 32-byte Ristretto encoding ([`RistrettoSRA.java`](../src/main/java/com/tonikelope/coronapoker/crypto/RistrettoSRA.java) — `getGenesisDeck`; [`Ristretto255.java`](../src/main/java/com/tonikelope/coronapoker/crypto/Ristretto255.java) — `hashToGroupEncoded`).
+- Ristretto255 is a **prime-order** group over edwards25519: there is no cofactor to clear and every element has a single canonical encoding, so the off-curve / small-order / non-canonical-encoding ambiguities of the old x-only Curve25519 representation simply do not exist.
-- The 52 points are the genesis deck.
+- The 52 encodings are the genesis deck.
 Every peer derives the same deck independently — nothing has to be sent.

+> **Migration note.** The SRA group was migrated from a Montgomery x-only Curve25519 representation to Ristretto255.
+The new pure-Java engine lives under [`crypto/`](../src/main/java/com/tonikelope/coronapoker/crypto/) (`Fe25519`, `EdwardsPoint`, `Ristretto255`, `RistrettoSRA`, `Dleq`), anchored to the RFC 9496 test vectors.
+The ECDH **channel** handshake (§3) still uses Curve25519 — only the Mental-Poker group changed.

 ### 2.2 Lock-permute-rotate

 Each peer holds two ephemeral scalars per hand: a **pocket** scalar `k_pocket` and a **community** scalar `k_community`.
 The cascade walks around the ring:

 1. **Pocket lock pass.** Player 1 multiplies every card by their `k_pocket`, permutes the deck with a deterministic AES-256-CTR shuffle (see §2.4), and forwards.
 Player 2 does the same on top of player 1's output.
 By the time the deck returns to the dealer, every card has been locked once per ring member with their `k_pocket`, in a permutation nobody fully knows.
 This becomes the `MEGAPACKET`.
 2. **Community rotation pass.** A separate pass walks the community-card slots and *rotates* each peer's lock: every peer strips its own `k_pocket` from the slot and re-locks it under its `k_community`.
-Pocket cards keep the full `k_pocket` chain untouched; community cards end up locked **only** under each peer's `k_community` — the pocket locks are gone. ([`Crupier.java`](../src/main/java/com/tonikelope/coronapoker/Crupier.java) `cascadeAndDealCommunityPieces`.)
+Pocket cards keep the full `k_pocket` chain untouched; community cards end up locked **only** under each peer's `k_community` — the pocket locks are gone.
+The rotation is **single-use per cascade** (anti-replay): a second rotation request without a fresh cascade is refused, since serving it would turn the rotation into a covert pocket-unlock oracle (§2.5, §8). (`DECK_ROTATION_REQ` handler in [`WaitingRoomFrame.java`](../src/main/java/com/tonikelope/coronapoker/WaitingRoomFrame.java); rotation scalars in [`Crupier.java`](../src/main/java/com/tonikelope/coronapoker/Crupier.java).)
-3. **Pocket dealing.** Each pocket card travels to its owner with all *other* peers' `k_pocket` already inverted — only the owner's own `k_pocket` remains.
-The owner inverts it locally and learns the card; nobody else can.
+3. **Pocket dealing (verifiable).** Each pocket card travels to its owner with all *other* peers' `k_pocket` already inverted — only the owner's own `k_pocket` remains, which the owner inverts locally. **Every de-lock step carries a Chaum-Pedersen DLEQ proof chained from the committed `MEGAPACKET` point** ([`DealChain.java`](../src/main/java/com/tonikelope/coronapoker/crypto/DealChain.java), [`VerifiableUnlock.java`](../src/main/java/com/tonikelope/coronapoker/crypto/VerifiableUnlock.java)), so a peer refuses to act as a blinded-decryption oracle — the host cannot feed in a blinded `r·P` to de-lock (§2.5).
-4. **Community reveal per street.** When the host needs to expose flop / turn / river, every peer hands the host the `k_community` inverse for the relevant slot, signed under the host's request.
-The host collects the unlocks, peels the community lock, exposes the card to the table and absorbs the announcement into every peer's `H_t` (see §5).
+4. **Community reveal per street (verifiable).** The community deal runs over the **same proof-chained de-lock** anchored to the `MEGAPACKET`, plus a genesis-check (GATE 6): if stripping our lock would reveal a card, it is extraction and is refused.
+The street gate only opens once the local betting machine has reached that street (anti early-cascade, §8).
+The host collects the unlocks, exposes the card to the table and absorbs a host-signed announcement into every peer's `H_t` (see §5).

 Pockets never receive community-key unlocks.
 Community cards never receive pocket-key unlocks.
 The two locks live in disjoint scalar spaces.